Fuad-Haque/structured-outputs-groq/README.md

 ## Overview

-**structured-outputs-groq** is a lightweight, schema-driven JSON extraction tool that forces an LLM to output exactly the shape you want — every single time.
-It takes 10 unstructured product reviews (varying length, tone, and completeness) and extracts a rigid, schema-valid JSON object from each one — same four fields, correct types, and a closed sentiment enum — using Groq’s free-tier API with strict-mode Structured Outputs.
-No retries.
-No repair loops.
-No downstream surprises.
+**structured-outputs-groq** is a schema-constrained JSON extraction pipeline.
+It takes 10 unstructured, real-world-shaped text inputs — product reviews of varying length, tone, and completeness — and returns a rigid, schema-valid JSON object for every single one.
+Same four fields, correct types, closed enum for sentiment, every time.

+Free-text JSON generation from an LLM occasionally produces malformed or wrong-shaped output — missing fields, wrong types, extra keys — which silently corrupts anything downstream expecting a specific shape.
+This project uses OpenAI's **Structured Outputs** (`strict: true`) instead, which constrains decoding at the token level so an invalid shape is structurally impossible to emit.

+It runs against **Groq's free-tier, OpenAI-compatible API** via the official `openai` Python SDK — meaning the exact same code runs against real OpenAI with a one-line `base_url` swap.

+**Run it** → `python main.py` (see [Quick Start](#quick-start))

 ---